 The James Buchanan Fellowship is an opportunity for incoming full-time students who are pursuing their MA in economics and who are interested in a career in public policy.
 At George Mason University, graduate students are considered full time if they are enrolled in at least nine graduate credits per semester.
 This fellowship is competitively awarded based on overall application strength and provides support of up to $37,600 a year for two years.
-The fellowship has no work component and is intended to cover tuition up to nine credits a semester for a total of 30 credits and provide students with a stipend.
+The fellowship has no work component and is intended to cover tuition and fees up to nine credits a semester for a total of 30 credits and provide students with a stipend.
 Recipients will be required to submit an annual report regarding their progress and future plans, which will be due at the end of each spring semester.

 Department-provided funding for MA in economics students is contingent upon satisfactory performance in the program and continued funding is awarded under the expectation that students will be full-time graduate students who will complete the degree in two years.
 Performance that interferes with satisfactory progress can lead to a revocation of the fellowship.
 Unsatisfactory performance is defined as:

 How to Apply to the James Buchanan Fellowship

 MA in economics applicants who are interested in applying for the James Buchanan Fellowship should submit a 2-page essay to email@example.com answering the question: How will a master of arts in economics and the James Buchanan Fellowship contribute to advancing and achieving your career goals?
 Word documents or PDF files should clearly state the applicant’s name and email address as listed on their admission application.
 Essays should be emailed during the submission of the application to the MA in economics on-campus program.
 Fellowship applications will be considered during admission decisions after the MA in economics application deadline.
 Only incoming first-year graduate students in the on-campus program are eligible to apply.